 Reports generated are truly beautiful and can be shared and sent to clients and others.

 Google Page Speed Insights is surely one of the best speed test tools for analyzing web performance.

 GTmetrix is another very popular website speed testing and analysis tool.
-It is immensely easy to use and perfect for beginners who can pick it up quite fast.
+It is immensely easy to use and perfect for beginners who can quickly pick it up.

-The tool also shows up a list of your requests in a waterfall chart wherein you can easily go on to identify problem areas and bottlenecks.
-You can even download waterfall chart to perform further analysis.
+The tool also shows up a list of your requests in a waterfall chart, wherein you can easily go on to identify problem areas and bottlenecks.
+You can even download a waterfall chart to perform further analysis.

 GTmetrix even supports HTTP/2 speed testing.

 WebPageTest is a brainchild of Patrick Meenan, who is a Chrome engineer at Google.
 WebPageTest is an open-source project.

 With WebPageTest, you can perform a free website speed test from multiple locations around the globe by using real browsers such as IE, Chrome, etc.

 WebPageTest is a very handy tool for advanced users who need additional data from speed tests.

 WebPageTest comes with advanced testing capabilities such as multi-step transactions, content blocking, capturing video, comparing the first view versus repeat view, changing the connection speed, and more.